-NOW THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF EL PASO:
+NOW THEREFORE, BE IT RESOLVED AND ORDERED BY THE CITY COUNCIL OF THE CITY OF EL PASO:

-- 1. That the City Manager, or designee, be authorized to submit an MVCPA FY2024 grant application in the amount of \$2,010,810.22 and to accept, alter, decline, modify, terminate, and/or execute all necessary documents related to the grant. - 2.
-That the City of El Paso agrees to provide a cash match in the amount of \$563,652.43 and in-kind match of salaries and benefits for sworn officers and civilian positions and contractual obligations. - 3.
-That the El Paso Police Department Auto Theft Task Force Lieutenant or designee is designated as the Program Director. - 4.
-That the City of El Paso agrees that in the event of loss or misuse of the MVCPA grant funds, the City of El Paso assures that the grant funds will be returned in full to MVCPA. - 5.
-That the City of El Paso's Chief Financial Officer, or designee, is designated as the Financial Officer for this grant.
+- 1. That the City Manager, or designee, be authorized to submit an MVCPA FY2026 grant application in the amount of \$2,023,985 and to accept, alter, decline, modify, terminate, and/or execute all necessary documents related to the grant. - 2.
+That the City of El Paso agrees to provide a cash match in the amount of \$596,445 and in-kind match of salaries and benefits for sworn officers and civilian positions and contractual obligations. - 3.
+That the El Paso Police Department Auto Theft Task Force Lieutenant Ricardo Porras or designee is designated as the Program Director. - 4.
+That the City of El Paso's Chief Financial Officer, Robert Cortinas, or designee, is designated as the Financial Officer for this grant.